Poem title: Al-Arjoozah al-Me’iyah.

 - He (saw) was complete; the perfect man.

 - He (saw) was the same at all times; he wouldn’t be one way indoors and another outdoors.

 - His (saw) Seerah wasn’t only about miracles.
 Had it been so, we wouldn’t have been able to follow him (saw).

 How was the world during the time of the Prophet (saw)?

 The Romans were the superpower of the world at that time.
 Their Emperors were living a very luxurious life and their people were living poorly.

 Their leaders were almost worshipped.

-Side Point: As the scholars of the past would say, read history as there are lessons in history.
-One can benefit his entire life by reading the history of the past.
+- One can benefit his entire life reading about the history of the past.